wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.2.4, *released 06/23/14*

+* Fixed a compatibility issue with Internet Explorer 9.

 Version 1.2.3, *released 06/22/14*

 * Fixed a compatibility issue with the CommentLuv plugin.
 As of this version, the two plugins are 100% compatible with each other.